coinspect/learn-evm-attacks/test/Business_Logic/Beanstalk/README.md

 ## Description

 Beanstalk is described as a permissionless fiat stablecoin protocol.
-It attempts to provide a stablecoin using existing AMM (like 3Curve) as tools, and it attempts to be a Decentrilized Autonomous Organization (DAO).
+It attempts to provide a stablecoin using existing AMM (like 3Curve) as tools, and it attempts to be a Decentralized Autonomous Organization (DAO).
 For this purpose there's a Governance contract implemented using the [EIP-2535, Diamonds, Multi-Facet Proxy<>](https://eips.ethereum.org/EIPS/eip-2535).

 In this contract, users submit Beanstalk Improvement Proposals (BIP), which are calls that when gathering enough votes, the governance will make using the delegate call instruction.

-The attack exploit an issue in the governance contract.
+The attack exploits an issue in the governance contract.
 The attacker will perform a delegate call into a malicious contract and steal funds from the governance.

-The governance has the ability to immediatelly execute an `emergencyProposal` if enough votes are gathered for it (2/3 of voting power, considered a supermajority).
+The governance contract can immediately execute an `emergencyProposal` if enough votes are gathered for it (2/3 of voting power, considered a supermajority).
 This characteristic combined with flash loans created the scenario for this exploit.

 Vulnerable code:
 ```solidity